 General Tips

-Brussels experiences all four seasons and there’s a chance for rain year-round.
-It’s best to visit during the shoulder seasons between March and May and September and October.
-Typically, this is when room rates dip and the weather is mild with lows in the 40s and highs in the mid-50s.
-Also, consider visiting for the Ommegang festivities in July, which is a renaissance-style festival to recreate the celebration when Emperor Charles V first entered the city.
-A visit at Christmas time is also quite festive with holiday decorations and a giant Christmas tree in the main square.
+Brussels experiences all four seasons, with a chance of rain year-round.
+The best time to visit is during the shoulder seasons, between March and May or September and October.
+During these months, room rates are lower, and the weather is mild, with lows in the 40s and highs in the mid-50s.
+Consider visiting in July for the Ommegang festivities, a Renaissance-style festival that recreates Emperor Charles V’s entrance to the city.
+A December visit is equally magical, with holiday decorations and a giant Christmas tree in the main square.

-When deciding where to stay, consider that Brussels is one of the most progressive and liberal places in Europe meaning that most all places are LGBT-friendly.
-We recommend a location near the Brussels Gay Village (Saint Jacques neighborhood) located in the city center near the Grand Palace and close to all the attractions and gay hot spots both day and night.
-Brussels never sleeps, especially Brussels’ gay scene.
-Check out Rue du Marché au Charbon and rue des Pierres for a great variety of bars to have a drink, dance and enjoy yourself.
-This lively neighborhood is a perfect reflection of the capital's lively and warm character.
+When choosing where to stay, note that Brussels is one of the most progressive and LGBTQ+-friendly cities in Europe.
+We recommend finding accommodations near the Brussels Gay Village (Saint-Jacques neighborhood), located in the city center close to the Grand Place and all major attractions.
+The area is home to many gay hot spots both day and night, especially around Rue du Marché au Charbon and Rue des Pierres.
+These streets offer an exciting variety of bars where you can drink, dance, and immerse yourself in the lively and warm character of the city.

 Transportation & Airport Transfer

-Brussels Airport (BRU) is located in Zaventem about 8 miles northeast of the city center and in 2019 was the 24th busiest airport in Europe.
-It’s the hub for Brussels Airlines and TUI fly Belgium.
-The airport uses a one terminal concept and the terminal building consists of several levels.
-The railway station is located on −1, buses and taxis arrive at 0, arrivals are located on level 2 and departures are on level 3.
-Levels 2 and 3 are connected to the airport's two piers (A and B).
-Pier A mostly serves flights to and from the Schengen countries and the older Pier B is only used for flights outside the Schengen Area.
+Brussels Airport (BRU), located in Zaventem about eight miles northeast of the city center, was the 24th busiest airport in Europe in 2019.
+It serves as the hub for Brussels Airlines and TUI fly Belgium.
+The airport uses a one-terminal concept with several levels: the railway station is on level -1, buses and taxis arrive at level 0, arrivals are on level 2, and departures are on level 3.
+Levels 2 and 3 connect to the airport’s two piers: Pier A, primarily for Schengen flights, and Pier B, for non-Schengen flights.

 Gay Hotels in Brussels